jsirex/forkman/README.md

 # Usage Example

-The example script `patch-project.sh` shows how it is possible to make a "hard-update" of new changes.
+The example script [patch project example script](examples/patch-project.sh) shows how it is possible to make a "hard-update" of new changes.

 It reverts local changes, so you should be careful.
 It takes `FORKMAN-UPSTREAM-BRANCH` branch and applies `forkman`.
 Then it resets to `FORKMAN_MAIN_BRANCH`, adds everything and commits.